bozeklab/histo-miner/README.md

 Here we will described how to obtained nucleus segmentation and classification from your input WSI.
 It corresponds to steps **(a), (b), (c)** from the figure above.

 - Download the SCC Segmenter and SCC Hovernet trained weights (see [Datasets](#datasets))
-- Fill the models configs (`scc_hovernet.yml` and `scc_segmenter.yml`) to indicate the paths to the different files needed and the number of gpus used for inference
+- Fill the models configs (`scc_hovernet.yml` and `scc_segmenter.yml`) to indicate the paths to the different files needed and the number of gpus used for inference,
-- Run: `sh scripts/main1_hovernet_inference.sh`
+- Run: `sh scripts/main1_hovernet_inference.sh`,
-- Run: `sh scripts/main2_segmenter_inference.sh`
+- Run: `sh scripts/main2_segmenter_inference.sh`,
-- Put both inference outputs on the same folder, add the path of this folder to `histo_miner_pipeline.yml` config file on the _inferences_postproc_main_ setting
+- Put both inference outputs on the same folder, add the path of this folder to `histo_miner_pipeline.yml` config file on the _inferences_postproc_main_ setting,
-- Run: `python scripts/main3_inferences_postproc.py`
+- Run: `python scripts/main3_inferences_postproc.py`.

 The json files finally obtained contain the nucleus classified and segmented for all WSIs of the input folder.